JeffACate/Inventory_Project/README.md

 ### User Stories:

-- [ ] As a User, I want to be able to see a list of movies - /GET/ALL MOVIES
+- [ ] As a User,d I want to be able to see a list of movies - /GET/ALL MOVIES
 - [ ] As a User, I want to be able to create a movie to add to my collection - /POST/MOVIE
 - [ ] As a User, I want to be able to delete a movie from my collection - /POST/MOVIE
 - [ ] As a User, I want to be able to edit a movie in my collection - /PUT/MOVIE